 Although the 250mm deep water tank is full of Scoria, there is sufficient space between these granules and within their structures to contain about 450 litres of water.
 When full, the tank's water maintains a column of moisture 300mm above its surface, and as the water level drops this column reduces in height too.
 When the tank is nearly empty the column only reaches 50mm into the soil.

 Good organic soil holds moisture right up to the surface when the water tank is full.
 If this doesn't happen with your soil, it needs active microbes to maintain the structures which hold water.
-You will need to add generous amounts of active homemade compost to maintain a high microbial population.
+You will need to add generous amounts of active homemade compost to initiate and maintain a high microbial population.

 The rise and fall of water in an Ecobed's water tank acts like an air pump drawing fresh air into the tank through the soil as the tank empties, and expels it as the tank is filled.
 Plant roots need fresh air to feed the beneficial (aerobic) micro-organisms in the plant's Rhizosphere so the air in the soil needs regular replenishment.
 Water tanks should be left until nearly empty before refilling, and they should then be filled until they overflow to get the best out of this feature.